hazelkrobinson/hazelkrobinson.github.io/projects/micromouse.md

   - Arc GIS Pro
   - Data visualisation
   - Public health GIS
-summary: "My project seeks to answer the following questions:<br>
+summary: "My project seeks to answer the following questions:
-➔ Which counties in Georgia are most vulnerable to high opioid mortality rates?<br>
+➔ Which counties in Georgia are most vulnerable to high opioid mortality rates?
 ➔ Do high risk counties have access to affordable naloxone, and which counties are in most need of additional free naloxone distribution boxes?"
 ---